bormaxi8080/osint-timeline/DRAFT.md

 ingress-nginx is an Ingress controller for Kubernetes using [NGINX](https://www.nginx.org/) as a reverse proxy and load balancer: https://github.com/kubernetes/ingress-nginx

+OCI2Git.
+A Rust application that converts container images (Docker, etc.) to Git repositories.
+Each container layer is represented as a Git commit, preserving the history and structure of the original image: https://github.com/Virviil/oci2git

 ----

 **Flipper Zero & Other Devices:**